-The CBS Sideline Pro and Sideline SAC app allow coaches and trainers to access a digital version of the standardized assessment of concussion which can be self-administered.
+The Sideline SAC app allow coaches and trainers to access a digital version of the standardized assessment of concussion which can be self-administered.
 Each administrator has their own account with a username and password that they provide when they register in the app.
 Coaches and trainers can keep track of and analyze their player's cognitive test results using this app.

 Recent studies have shown that the use of the SAC has value in helping sports medicine professionals in detecting and quantifying acute cognitive impairment on the sports sideline, particularly in identifying concussions in the 90 to 95% of cases where there is no loss of consciousness or other obvious signs of concussion.